 Lack of good quality sleep and the continuous disruption of the circadian clock increase the risk of developing metabolic syndromes and non-alcoholic fatty liver disease (NAFLD).

 3. Lack of good sleep affects the liver and gallbladder

 Speaking of NAFLD, lack of good quality sleep is bad news for the liver, gallbladder, pancreas, and other metabolic tissues.
-Normal circadian rhythms which entail regular and consistent sleeping and eating times, is crucial in bile acid metabolism .
-Bile acid signalling affects metabolic balance by regulating insulin secretion from the pancreas.
-Bile acid synthesis is also connected to the body clock via the regulation of specific genes and proteins.
-In addition, it regulates the cholic acid synthesis enzyme and other key enzymes in bile acid synthesis.
+Normal circadian rhythms, which entail regular and consistent sleeping and eating times, is crucial in bile acid metabolism.
+Bile acid signaling affects metabolic balance by regulating insulin secretion from the pancreas.
+Bile acid synthesis is also connected to the body clock via specific genes and proteins regulation.
+In addition, it governs the cholic acid synthesis enzyme and other key enzymes in bile acid synthesis.

 Bad eating and sleeping habits can influence fatty acid synthesis and contribute to abnormal bile acids and liver damage.
 These habits also encourage a pro-inflammatory state that can lead to more problems not just within the digestive and biliary system but systemically (within the whole body).

 4. Lack of good sleep leads to stress.

 We all know that we feel stressed and irritable when we don’t get enough rest.
 But do we know why exactly?
 Aside from the fact that sleep gives the mind a time to rest and recharge, studies also support the theory that cerebral free radicals accumulated during productive hours of the day are removed during sleep.
 As we sleep at night, the formation of free radicals is slowed down significantly, and our natural antioxidant mechanisms are increased.